-The new “1976 and beyond” reissue on Jungle Records is bursting at the seams with new material, blossoming to an astounding 40 tracks over two discs.
-All the extra space gives listeners a chance to hear rare 1970s tracks from lesser known Max’s scenesters Jimi Lalumia and The Psychotic Frogs (try not smiling during “Disco Sucks”), The Cellmates, and The Senders whose “6th Street” sounds something like Van Halen for Johnny Thunders fans.
+The “1976 and Beyond” reissue on Jungle Records is bursting at the seams with new material, blossoming to an astounding 40 tracks over two discs.
+All the extra space gives listeners a chance to hear rare 1970s tracks from lesser known Max’s scenesters Jimi Lalumia and The Psychotic Frogs (try not smiling during “Disco Sucks”), The Cellmates, and The Senders whose “6th Street” sounds like Van Halen for Johnny Thunders fans.
 There’s also eight 21st century recordings from artists associated with Max’s.
-These range anywhere from excellent (Senders’ front-man Phil Marcade’s Dylan-esque “All Quite Wasted”) to terrible (“Ruby From the Wrong Side of Town” by Ruby and The Rednecks is grating) and expected (Jayne County reprising her titular “Max Kansas City” not once, but twice).
-Finally, it ends with five live songs from some bigger names (Sid Vicious, Iggy Pop, Nico, and Johnny Thunders, who shows up with The Heartbreakers and alongside Wayne Kramer in Gang War) which have enough in spirit to make up for what they lack in fidelity.
-Iggy’s entry is especially interesting – a live recording from 1977 of a song called “Rock Action” that never made it onto any of his studio albums.
+These range from excellent (Senders’ front-man Phil Marcade’s Dylan-esque “All Quite Wasted”) to terrible (“Ruby From the Wrong Side of Town” by Ruby and The Rednecks is grating), and expected (Jayne County reprising her titular “Max Kansas City” not once, but twice).
+It ends with five live songs from some bigger names (Sid Vicious, Iggy Pop, Nico, and Johnny Thunders, who shows up with The Heartbreakers, and alongside Wayne Kramer in Gang War) which have enough spirit to make up for what they lack in fidelity.
+Iggy’s entry is especially interesting – a 1977 live recording from 1977 of “Rock Action,” A song that never made it onto any of his studio albums.

 It ain’t perfect, and it unjustly ignores Max’s role in early New York hardcore (no Stimulators, Misfits, Mad, or Kraut) but if you’re still reading this review, chances are good there’s something here you’ll really like.
 Track-by-track liner notes from Peter Crowley and Jimi Lalumia add important historical perspective.